danielberkompas/danielberkompas.github.io/_posts/2015-07-03-encrypting-data-with-ecto.md

 For this use case, I've chosen to use AES encryption in CTR mode, but you could just as easily use any other type of encryption supported by [crypto][crypto].

+**EDIT: A friend pointed out that using the same IV is terribly insecure.
+I'm updating the this post with a more secure implementation.
+However, the specific crypto implementation doesn't really matter for our purposes here, we just need an encryptor with `encrypt/1` and `decrypt/1` functions.**

 ```elixir
 defmodule MyApp.AES do
   # Since this module will hold configuration state and perform operations,